Lynnfield High School: Arts and activities

 Theatre East is Lynnfield High School's drama company.
 The company performs a 40-minute play each winter as a long-time participant of the METG (Massachusetts Educational Theater Guild)'s High School division Dramafest.
-It has competed against numerous high schools in the local area, and the company is renowned for its consistently impressive productions and winning awards each year at every level of competition.
-In 2019, Theatre East went to the Finals level of competition with their production of Donald Margulies' Shipwrecked!
-An Entertainment.

 Graduation requirements

-In order to graduate from Lynnfield High School, students must earn 108 credits and meet the following departmental and community service requirements:
+To graduate from Lynnfield High School, students must earn 108 credits and meet the following departmental and community service requirements:

 Students must be scheduled for a minimum of 27.5 credits (or the equivalent) per school year.
-At least one semester elective is required of all students.
+At least one-semester elective is required of all students.